jonreyes/session-3-hands-on/README.md

 ### Part 1
-We will create a functional component called Greeting.js In this component our goal is to provide a greeting message like "Good Afternoon" by using props.
+We will create a functional component called Greeting.js Our goal is to provide a greeting message like "Good Afternoon" by using props.
 We will be passing the greeting as props from the App.js file

 ## Part 2
 We will create a class-based component
-In this component our goal is to print our name by using props We will be passing the greeting as props from the App.js file
+Our goal is to print our name by using props
+We will be passing the greeting as props from the App.js file

 ## Part 3